 This article describes the potential benefits and risks of protein powder for kids.
 It also looks at how much protein children and teenagers need each day and some other protein sources.

 Currently, there is a lack of evidence that protein powder is beneficial for children.
-A 2015 review notes that many of the studies on this topic are small, involving few participants.
+A

 In the review, researchers analyzed the existing evidence of the effects of protein supplementation in children with chronic illnesses, such as cystic fibrosis and pediatric cancer.
 These often keep children from getting adequate nutrition, due to a lack of appetite or an inability to absorb nutrients.